Swimming with Elephants Publications, LLC

-Swimming with Elephants Publications, LLC is hosts yearly chapbook competitions to find new voices.
-Please see the list of open calls below or the Call for Submissions on the website to see if we are currently manuscript submissions.
+Swimming with Elephants Publications, LLC hosts a yearly chapbook Open Call to find new voices.
+Please see the list of open calls below or the Call for Submissions on the website to see if we are currently seeking manuscript submissions.

 We regularly publish our Weekly Write on our website.
 Click here to see our weekly features of poetry and short prose.

 We do charge a submission fee.
 To find out why: Click Here.